Observability

 server 172.16.24.236:514

-Log traffic from all frontends Jump to heading
+Send traffic events for all frontends/backends Jump to heading

 Configure the traffic log type to send traffic logs for all frontends to an external syslog server.
 This configuration logs all load balancer traffic.